Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Bernhard Keller and Claire Amiot for valuable discussions.
 We are also grateful to Mitsuyasu Hashimoto and Yuji Yoshino for valuable information on graded rings.
+We thank Martin Herschend, Lutz Hille, Martin Kalck, Yuta Kimura, Tsutomu Nakamura, Kenta Ueyama, Michael Wemyss and Kota Yamaura for stimulating discussions.